cleentfaar/CLSlackBundle/Resources/doc/usage-during-tests.md

 }
 ```

+## Using the `test` option

+If you configure the bundle's `test` option to `true`, the `cl_slack.api_client` service will become a mocked
+API client.
+This can be useful during functional tests, where you don't want to connect to remote services
+but still get a real-life response for your tests.

-You can read more out the `MockApiClient` class itself in the *library's* documentation [here](https://github.com/cleentfaar/slack/blob/master/src/CL/Slack/Test/Transport/MockApiClient.php).
+You can read more out the `test` option in the [configuration](https://github.com/cleentfaar/CLSlackBundle/blob/master/Resources/doc/configuration.md) chapter.